-SLU Talent Search, also known as Educational Talent Search, currently serves 501 disadvantaged students in grades 6 through 12 in St. Louis Public Schools.
+Saint Louis University Talent Search, also known as Educational Talent Search, serves 501 disadvantaged students in grades 6-12 in St. Louis Public Schools.

 About Educational Talent Search

-Educational Talent Search identifies and assists students from disadvantaged backgrounds who have the potential to succeed in higher education.
+Educational Talent Search, funded by the Department of Education, identifies and assists students from disadvantaged backgrounds who have the potential to succeed in higher education.
 Our goal is to increase the number of these students who complete high school as well as enroll in and complete postsecondary educational credentials.

 In addition to endless encouragement, Educational Talent Search provides academic, career and financial counseling to its participants.
 We educate students and families about the availability of financial aid and assist with the application process for both financial aid and postsecondary opportunities.